 ... a small, modern university located in central Sweden that together with our partners, local and global, works to create knowledge that makes a difference.
 Further, we are an international group of employees, from countries as far apart as New Zealand and Canada, China and Finland, Mexico and Bangladesh.
-When it comes to our approximately 15 000 students, about 4 000 study on campus - and we are delighted to say that you too are now one of them!
+When it comes to our approximately 16 000 students, about 4 500 study on campus - and we are delighted to say that you too are now one of them!
 OUR RESEARCH AND EDUCATION...

-... are conducted in our five schools:

-- · School of Culture and Society
+- ... are conducted in our three schools: - School of Education, Health and Social Studies

-- · School of Health and Welfare

-- School of Information and Engineering - · School of Language, Literatures and Learning - School of Teacher Education ... at our two campuses, Campus Borlänge and Campus Falun.
+- · School of Humanities and Media Studies - · School of Technology and Business Studies ... at our two campuses, Campus Borlänge and Campus Falun.
 We also deliver many of our courses online in real-time, Dalarna University being nationally recognised as a pioneer in this field, with its well-established Next Generation Learning Centre (NGLC).
 Your Vice-Chancellor at Dalarna University is Martin Norsell.
-You will likely see him around campus and will certainly meet him at the start of the semester at the Welcome Ceremony.
+You'll likely see him around campus and will certainly meet him at the start of the semester at the Welcome Ceremony.